 Lampeter Student Experience Weekend

-The Lampeter Student Experience Weekend will be held on the 22 - 24 February and the 22-24 March 2019.
+The Lampeter Student Experience Weekend will be held on the 21st-23rd February 2020.
 The event starts at on Friday afternoon and will finish on Sunday morning.
 You will stay both nights in a hall of residence, and all meals will be catered for.